 What made this stay spectacular was not only the fact that it was inside the castle, but the suite we stayed in was beautiful, modern, and up to date.
 No detail of comfort was overlooked.
-While there was no front desk or reception, there was nothing spared inside the room.
+While there was no front desk or reception, nothing was spared inside the suite.

 This bed & breakfast is hosted by a warm Italian woman and her daughter.
 There is limited English, but that didn’t stop us from communicating.
 She was super helpful via email with reservations and recommendations.

 And they greeted us every morning with smiles and a delicious breakfast spread in the kitchen area—freshly baked goods and freshly made eggs, veggies, and fruit.